spotware/docs-discussions/README.md

 # docs-discussions
-This repository is used as a storage for cTrader Desktop documentation site comments
+This repository is used to host all documentation sites discussions/comments.